 Barbara Newman John Evans Professor of Latin; Professor of English, Religious Studies, and Classics

 Professor Newman (Ph.D.
-Yale) is known for her work on medieval religious culture, allegorical poetry, and women's spirituality.
-Her most recent book, Medieval Crossover: Reading the Secular against the Sacred, was published by Notre Dame in 2013.
-She is also the editor/translator of Thomas of Cantimpré: The Collected Saints' Lives (2008), and the author of Frauenlob's Song of Songs: A Medieval German Poet and His Masterpiece (2006), God and the Goddesses: Vision, Poetry, and Belief in the Middle Ages (2003), and From Virile Woman to WomanChrist: Studies in Medieval Religion and Literature (1995), as well as three works on Hildegard of Bingen: an edited volume, Voice of the Living Light: Hildegard of Bingen and Her World (1998); an edition and translation of Hildegard's collected songs, Symphonia Armonie Celestium Revelationum (1988, rev. 1998); and Sister of Wisdom: St. Hildegard's Theology of the Feminine (1987).
+Yale) is known for her work on medieval religious culture, comparative literature, and women's spirituality.
+Her most recent books are Making Love in the Twelfth Century (2016) and Medieval Crossover: Reading the Secular against the Sacred (2013).
+She is also the editor/translator of Thomas of Cantimpré: The Collected Saints' Lives (2008), and the author of Frauenlob's Song of Songs: A Medieval German Poet and His Masterpiece (2006), God and the Goddesses: Vision, Poetry, and Belief in the Middle Ages (2003), and From Virile Woman to WomanChrist: Studies in Medieval Religion and Literature (1995), as well as three books on Hildegard of Bingen: an edited volume, Voice of the Living Light: Hildegard of Bingen and Her World (1998); an edition and translation of Hildegard's collected songs, Symphonia Armonie Celestium Revelationum (1988, rev. 1998); and Sister of Wisdom: St. Hildegard's Theology of the Feminine (1987).

 Review of Medieval Crossover

 Review of God and the GoddessesDownload articles